jp3tty/Pewlett-Hackard-Analysis/README.md

 * to_date: Date ending in role
 * title: Title

-To help Pewlett Hackard with this analysis, SQL will be used to gather information from these files to determine who will be retiring in the near future and identify employees eligible for a manager mentorship program.
+SQL will be used to help Pewlett Hackard with this analysis.
+Information from each table will be gathered to determine who is retiring and a list of current employees will be generate for a mentorship program (back-filling the retirees positions).

 ## Results
 ### Number of Retiring Employees by Title